 5. Idiopathic Hirsutism:

 As you can see, there are many variations when it comes to this condition, which can make finding the appropriate treatment for individual patients difficult.
-Understanding the factors behind your own case of PCOS, and finding a specialist you trust to help you seek the answers you need is the best way to combat this disease which affects so many others as well.
+Understanding the factors behind your own case of PCOS and finding a specialist you trust to help you seek the answers you need are the best ways to combat this disease, which affects so many others as well.